MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

 - You can save draft meetings to Dynamics 365.
 Draft meetings are saved immediately.
 If you update a meeting after it's saved, the changes are automatically saved to the CRM.

-- Only activities that you save using Sales app appear in the Sales side pane.
+- Only activities that you save using Sales appear in the Sales side pane.
 If you used [Dynamics 365 App for Outlook](/dynamics365/outlook-app/user/track-message-or-appointment) to connect an email or a meeting to a record in your CRM, it isn't shown as saved in Sales app.
 If you use Sales app to save the activity, a duplicate record is created in the CRM.

 - You can [edit saved activities](#edit-activities-saved-to-dynamics-365) in Outlook and save your changes to Dynamics 365.